You are here

 The Federal Direct Graduate PLUS Loan program is a federally funded program that enables graduate students to take out an additional student loan to supplement their financial aid package once they have exhausted the maximum loan eligibility in the Stafford Loan program.
 It is not based on financial need.
 The Federal Direct PLUS Loan program enables students to borrow directly from the U.S. Department of Education and repay to an approved Federal Student Aid Loan Servicer, while MassArt’s Office of Student Financial Assistance originates and processes the loan.

-Loan Eligibility: Eligibility for the Graduate PLUS Loan depends on a modest credit check that determines whether the student has an adverse credit history.
+Eligibility for the Graduate PLUS Loan depends on a modest credit check that determines whether the student has an adverse credit history.
 If a student is denied a PLUS loan, they may obtain a credit-eligible endorser to co-sign the loan.
-In order to receive a PLUS Loan, a student must be enrolled for at least six credits per semester.
+In order to receive a PLUS Loan, a student must be enrolled for at least six credits per semester and be making Satisfactory Academic Progress.